 Their youngest child Gladys Blanch Hemmings was born in Thame on 7th March 1914 and baptised at St Mary’s on 16th December 1914.
 Algernon served with the Expeditionary Force in France from 14th August 1914; Private 7446 1st Battalion the Dorsetshire Regiment.

 “I might tell you that this campaign was very hard in the beginning, nothing else but shot and shell night and day but it is not quite so bad now.
 Our battalion has been in some very tight places but thank God I have managed to pull through.
 We lost in one day 416 NCO and men and 16 officers.
 This was some time ago…”

 He was wounded at the Battle for Hill 60, southeast of Ypres (April 1915) and evacuated to England where he died of his wounds at York hospital on 15th June 1915.
 By this time his wife and five children had returned to live in Gosport and so it was there that he was buried a few days later.

-Algernon is remembered in Thame on the War Memorial and on St Mary’s and All Saints’ memorial boards.
+7446 Private Algernon E Hemmings, Dorset Regiment is buried in Ann’s Hill Cemetery, Gosport, Hants.
+He is remembered in Thame on the war memorial and on St Mary’s and All Saints’ memorial boards.